naturalis/mebioda/doc/week1/Metabarcoding.md

 - multiplex sequencing MiSeq at Macrogen (_preliminary, done by lab_)
 - demultiplexed on adaptors at Macrogen (_preliminary, done by lab_)
-- assemble the contigs for each read (by ID, in Mothur)
+- assemble the contigs for each read (by ID, in Mothur, _installed on VM_)
 - trim the primers and low quality ends, locally in Geneious (_see if FASTX-toolkit can be used for this_)
 - export the FASTQ from Geneious (_see if FASTX-toolkit can be used for this_)
 - cleanup with USearch, throw out low Phred score reads, truncate to 200nt (also throw out <200)